josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

         self.app.pop_screen()
 ```

-This class is reusable, there are other classes (like `BrowserApp`) part of this tutorial that also sends data when a user clicks on a table row, and those details get displayed using this modal screen.
+This class is reusable, there are other classes (like `BrowserApp`) part of this tutorial that also send data when a user clicks on a table row, and those details get displayed using this modal screen.

 What about the CSS?
-It looks a lot like the web applications [CSS](https://en.wikipedia.org/wiki/CSS) (not exactly the same).
+It looks a lot like the web applications [CSS](https://en.wikipedia.org/wiki/CSS) (not the same).
 For example the [](empirestaterunup/runner_details.tcss):

 ```text
 Button {